- Job Title: Doctoral Internship in Health Service Psychology

 - Compensation: $36,250

-The clinic offers an Internship in Couples and Family Psychology with application for provisional membership with APPIC.
+Lorenz offers an Internship in Couples and Family Psychology.
 The placement starts in September each year and requires a full-time, year-long commitment.
 Interns function in an applied, clinical role and receive structured training in the provision of direct client contact with contextually-informed psychotherapy, psychological assessment, and supervision.
 Interns present at the clinic’s grand rounds and provide a limited number of didactics in the larger training program.

 The internship features a rich invited speaker series, monthly grand rounds, and regular case consultation in addition to seminars in systems, couples therapy, assessment, and clinical supervision.